Gwen Stefani’s Kids Don’t Understand Her Job

 Gwen Stefani also revealed that her son is a “glasses guy” now.

-Gwen Stefani shares her three sons with her ex-husband Gavin Rossdale and is currently dating Blake Shelton.
+Gwen Stefani shares her three sons with her ex-husband, Gavin Rossdale, and she is currently dating Blake Shelton.
 As fans will recall, Stefani met Shelton during the seventh season of The Voice and during Season 9, after confirming her divorce from Rossdale months prior, she and Shelton confirmed their romance.

 [Featured Image by Kevin Winter/Getty Images]